Robin Miller (journalist): The Indianapolis Star

 Miller was hired at The Indianapolis Star in 1968.
 His first duties included answering telephones in the sports department.
 A year later, he was moved into the sports department as a writer.
 One of his early assignments was a traveling reporter following the Indiana Pacers.
 During his career, he became a polarizing figure.
 In 1981, he gained attention when he accused A. J. Foyt of cheating, for which Foyt punched Miller, and the paper issued a retraction.
 Miller also stirred up controversy, taking on Bobby Knight, the Irsay family, girls' basketball, and female golfers.
 One of his heated columns led to the girls' basketball team from Franklin College challenging the paper's sports department to a match, and the sportswriters won the game.

 Miller worked for 33 years at The Indianapolis Star, becoming one of the nation's best known sports writers for Indy car racing.
 He started covering the Indianapolis 500 in 1969.
 During the month of May for the Indy 500, in addition to his daily columns, Miller would have side gigs on WNAP-FM, WIBC, WTHR, and The Bob & Tom Show.
-In the early 1990s, he also served as emcee of the popular Last Row Party.
+In almost every year from 1978 to 1997, he served as the emcee of the popular Last Row Party.
 Miller also wrote and reported occasionally about NASCAR, including extensive coverage of the Brickyard 400.
 Following the 1996 open wheel split, Miller was highly critical of the Indy Racing League and Indianapolis Motor Speedway president Tony George.
 For this, he drew considerable ire from many locals and from various city leaders, but likewise gained a considerable following from CART supporters.
 However, he typically stopped short of directly criticizing most of the actual IRL drivers and crew members, explaining that most were hard-working and passionate about their sport, and merely intermixed in a political situation that was largely out of their control.
 He lost his radio show on WIBC and television job at Channel 13 for his anti-George stance.
 Eventually, after the department reorganized, Miller's duties shifted from columnist to focus solely on auto racing.